Stephane-OC/ElaSpark-UI/README.md

 ## License

-EasyElaModals is distributed under the MIT License.
+ElaSpark-UI is distributed under the MIT License.
 This license permits use, modification, and free distribution, provided that the MIT License text is included with any substantial distribution of the software.
 For more information, please refer to the `LICENSE` file included with this distribution or visit [MIT License](https://opensource.org/licenses/MIT).